daBoss02/daBoss02/README.md

 ![JDM Cars](./assets/myCar.jpg "Multiple JDM Cars")

 ## About Me
-My name is Seth Vandenbos, I am 18 years old.
-I am currently in college at the Manitoba Institute of Trades and Technologies (MITT), learning about web development.
-So far I have learned HTML and CSS as well as JavaScript and am currently learning C# and SQL Databasing in SQLServer.
-I have also worked with Python in highschool.
+Hi, my name is Seth Vandenbos.
+I'm a small town kid, born in 2004, who is trying his hand at Software Development.
+I am currently a College student at the Manitoba Institute of Trades and Technologies in Winnipeg, Manitoba.
+Currently I have experience in HTML, CSS, JavaScript, and C#.
+In high school I learned Python but as time has passed I have forgotten most of it.
+I have experience working with SQL in Azure Data Studio, as well as a small amount in MySQL.
+I enjoy working in Visual Studio and Visual Studio Code.
+I live on a small farm near Elm Creek, Manitoba with my family.
+In June I will be strating a work practicum as part of my studies, and will be graduating in August.

+To learn more about me click [here](https://daboss02.github.io/about-me/)
 ## Hobbies
 <ul>
   <li>